SrinjayDam/11605461-A23-k1616/README.md

-# OS-question-22
+# OS-question-22 and 1
-project code for Question 22
+project code for Question 22 and 1